-All individuals with DSD or Hyperandrogenism are not barred from all sports competitions.
+As per IAAF guidelines all individuals with DSD or Hyperandrogenism are not barred from all sports competitions.
 The IAAF has clarified2 only for international competitions the following DSDs - 5α-reductase type 2 deficiency, partial androgen insensitivity syndrome (PAIS), 17β-hydroxysteroid dehydrogenase type 3 (17β- HSD3) deficiency, ovo-testicular DSD, any other genetic disorder involving disordered gonadal steroidogenesis are barred from competing in female category events that too middle distance track events (400m to a mile distance) both individual and relay competitions.
 In addition, these individuals of DSD to be barred should have circulating blood levels of testosterone above 5nmol/L and should have sufficient androgen sensitivity for those levels of testosterone to have a material androgenising effect.
-And all hyperandrogenism (polycystic ovarian syndrome, androgen insensitivity syndrome)3 exhibiting females are not barred as their circulating blood levels of testosterone are below 5nmol/L.

-Could Sex reassigned individuals participate in sporting events of their choice?

-All Sex reassigned individuals cannot participate in sporting events of their choice immediately after the surgery.
-The IAAF has implemented some regulations to follow.
-Individuals undergoing female to male sex reassignment can participate in all male events provided their sex identifying certificate and legal documents (passport) are proper.
-But for those individuals undergoing male to female sex reassignment should comply with the IAAF regulations to be eligible to participate in female events after a 12month period and if their circulating blood testosterone levels comply to those specified for female competitions2,7,8.
+And all hyperandrogenism (polycystic ovarian syndrome, androgen insensitivity syndrome)3 exhibiting females are not barred as their circulating blood levels of testosterone are below 5nmol/L.This argument of IAAF barring individuals with circulating blood levels of testosterone above 5nmol/L could be because of the IAAF evidence of increased muscle bulk and increased muscle power as a result of such testosterone levels.
+And if such individuals are allowed to compete in female events it would be unjust and unfair to compete as remaining competing females may not have the same advantages of increased blood testosterone levels in their blood circulation2.
+But the counterarguments are - if once all individuals are categorised or grouped as one (female) then there should not be any discrimination amongst those individuals of the group based on characteristics which are not induced (intentional or accidental) and also which are congenital (born with) or genetic (hereditary) or for which the individual had no control.
+Another counterargument is of World Medical Association claiming such testosterone levels in individuals with DSDs are due to genetic variation of female athletes and any attempt to reduce those testosterone levels just because to make them eligible to compete in a female sports event (which is not pathological) would amount to violation of international medical ethics and also human rights standards.
+9 In addition such efforts to reduce testosterone levels are harmful to the individual.
+Another counter argument of South African medical Association is that IAAF asking individuals with DSDs to reduce their testosterone levels before becoming eligible to participate in female sporting events is based on a single flawed research and not based on scientific rigour, medical ethics or evidence based practice10.
+Another counterargument is that we are not able to definitely distinguish the urinary metabolites of exogenous origin testosterone to endogenous origin testosterone and thus there are possibilities of false positive results.
+Hence asking / blaming someone to reduce their testosterone levels for which they had no control, and when current science could not exactly pinpoint their (individuals with DSDs) fault would be against the principles of natural justice.
+11

 Are Statements and official positions held by medical bodies of no value in legal discourse?